 This post may contain affiliate links.
 If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.

 We have spent a great deal of time on Manitoulin Island over the years.
 My husband’s family is from the island and built a cottage in Kagawong in 1969 which we inherited a few years ago.
-He has been visiting all of his life and we have visited as a family during summer break for more than 23 years.
-This past summer we were able to spend 5 weeks as travel restrictions prevented us from going anywhere else!
+He has been visiting all of his life and we have visited as a family during summer break for more than 25 years.
+Now that my husband is semi-retired we are able to spend several weeks on the island each summer.

 I could write a much longer list of things to do on the island but these are my recommendations for the 15 best things to do on Manitoulin.
 Depending on the length of your visit, you may be able to fit all of them in or you may have to pick your favourites and come back another time to finish off the list.